One in three Brits are retiring in the red, worrying new research shows. Here's what to do if you have problem debt and need to clear it.

 Claim all your benefits

-This GOV.UK Benefits Calculator can help you find out if you’re eligible for benefits such as Pensions Credit and Housing Benefit.
+There are a few different independent benefits calculators that can help you find out if you’re eligible for benefits such as Pensions Credit and Housing Benefit.

 Read more in our guide to all the perks, tax credits and benefits available to older households.